GlitcherOG/Icesaw-SSX-Level-Editor-Plugin/README.md

  - Hash Generation When Saving if none present
  - Easy way to add models
  - unity model exporting to project
- - ltg generate mode for origin point rather than center
  - add newtonsoft json auto get
  - fix spline rotation and scaling
  - Object warning for if its going over many ltg groups